Chaos Zero Nightmare: How to Choose PC or Mobile – Performance Guide

 Which platform makes the most sense for you

-PC via STOVE is the best fit if you care most about control
+PC via STOVE — the best fit if you want control

 The settings that matter most first

-• Resolution or render scale: This is often the fastest way to recover performance on weaker hardware, especially laptops and phones.
+• Resolution or render scale: the fastest way to recover performance on weaker hardware, especially laptops and midrange phones.

-• Power mode on mobile: Avoid battery saver while playing.
-It can quietly cap performance and make combat feel more sluggish.
+• Power mode on mobile: turn off battery saver while playing.
+It quietly caps performance and makes combat feel sluggish.

-• Network stability: Lag is not the same thing as low FPS, but for a live-service title both can feel like “bad performance.”
-Prefer strong Wi-Fi over weak mobile data when possible.
+• Network over Wi-Fi: lag is not the same as low FPS, but on a live-service title both feel like “bad performance.”
+Prefer stable Wi-Fi to weak mobile data, especially for PvP and timed events.

 FinalBoss // Gear